Centennial-SHN/SHN-Project/README.md

 - pip install djangorestframework
 - pip install mssql-django

-2. Add the .env file to the backend directory (at the same level as the manage.py file).
+2. Add the .env file to the 'backend' directory (at the same level as the manage.py file).
 In the .env file, include the followings
 - OPENAI_API_KEY=''
 - USE_AZURE_BLOB_STORAGE=True
 - AZURE_STORAGE_CONNECTION_STRING=''